tetsufmbio/taxontree/README.md

 TaxOnTree v.1.10
 ```

+For more details on TaxOnTree command line usage, type the command `./taxontree -man` or
-For more details, please refer to the manual in docs folder.
+refer to the manual in docs folder.

 ## Contact

-If you have troubles or suggestions to improve our work, please contact us by the following email address:
+If you have troubles installing TaxOnTree or suggestions to improve our work, please contact
+us by the following email address:

 * tetsufmbio@gmail.com (Tetsu Sakamoto)
 * miguel@ufmg.br (J. Miguel Ortega)